What to Do in Costa Rica | Endless Fun Vacation Activities for Everyone

 For those looking to experience the Afro-Caribbean culture of Costa Rica, a visit to Limón is a must.
 Here, you can sample traditional Caribbean cuisine and enjoy the vibrant music and dance of the local communities.
 In the Talamanca Mountains, you can visit the indigenous communities of the Bribrí and Cabécar people, where you can learn about their customs, beliefs, and traditional ways of life.

-No matter where you go in Costa Rica, you’ll encounter a unique blend of cultures and traditions that make this country so special.
+No matter where you go in Costa Rica, you’ll encounter different blends of cultures and traditions that make this country so special.
 So come and explore the many towns and cities of Costa Rica, and immerse yourself in the rich and diverse culture of this beautiful country.
 Here are a few notable locations that you should check out where you can become fully immersed in Costa Rican cuisine, culture, and traditions.

 Santa Teresa